codingmonkeys/SubEthaEdit-Modes/Documentation/ModeTutorial/SwiftModeStep2/README.md

 To achieve that we use the `state-link` tag.
 The `state-link` tag places the referenced state at this position.
 In contrast, the `import` tag places all the contents of the referenced state.

 Also note that this state has the `type="comment"` attribute.
-You should always add this to comment states. there is a second variant `type="string"` which you also should use for all your String states.
+You should always add this to comment states.
+There is a second variant - `type="string"` - which you also should use for all your String states.
 This can later be used by the SymbolParser to skip comment and string regions when recognizing items that should appear in the symbol popup in the top bar of SubEthaEdit.

 Okay great.
 So now we have comments and basic keywords going on.
 Next up: Regex based keywords for numbers, functions and other neat things.